freedomofpress/securedrop/securedrop/tbselenium/README.md

 Remember to use to pipe to less, or less in case of a failure, there will be too much output.

-- `functional/test_source_warnings.py`: THis will fail as are actually using Tor Browser :)
+- `functional/test_source_warnings.py`: THis will fail as we are actually using Tor Browser :)
 - `functional/test_submission_not_in_memory.py`: Not inside of the server, so does not make sense.
 - `functional/test_source_session_timeout.py`: Remember to change the session time in the server to 0.02 before testing this.